 The digital data and methods laboratory, CALDISS (Computational Analytics Laboratory for Digital Social Science), is a shared physical methods laboratory as well as a digital platform for the Faculty of Social Sciences at AAU, where new possibilities with digital data and digital methods are addressed and explored.

 The main purposes of the lab is to help everyone associated with the Faculty of Social Sciences at AAU better realize and make use of the potentials that the developments within digital social science has to offer, and to help researchers and students integrate new data or method solutions in their research or in relevant course curriculums.
 The lab also focuses on cooperation with external partners and will eventually seek to communicate relevant solutions to neighboring companies and organizations.

-CALDISS is partially funded by The Obel Family Foundation.
+CALDISS is in 2018 partially funded by The Obel Family Foundation.

 The day-to-day activities of CALDISS include: